Hobbit: Fantasy

 Dungeons & Dragons began using the name halfling as an alternative to hobbit for legal reasons.
-"Halfling", attested from 1808 in Scots usage, means an adolescent who is neither man nor boy, and so half of both.
 Fantasy authors including Terry Brooks, Jack Vance, and Clifford D. Simak use races of halflings.

+Peter Jackson's films of The Lord of the Rings and The Hobbit made extensive use of prosthetics.
+Wētā Workshop spent a year creating hobbit feet to look like large, furry feet, yet act as shoes for the actors.
+In total, 1,800 pairs were worn by the four lead hobbit actors during production.
+In addition, actors went in for face casts to create pointed ears and false noses.

 The Lord of the Rings: The Rings of Power, a series screened from 2022, has attracted "fierce debate" about its handling of race, and racism aimed at the actors playing the Harfoots.
-The fantasy author Neil Gaiman, defending the casting, commented that "Tolkien described the Harfoots as "browner of skin" than the other hobbits.
+The fantasy author Neil Gaiman, defending the casting, commented that "Tolkien described the Harfoots as "browner of skin" than the other Hobbits.
 So I think anyone grumbling is either racist or hasn't read their Tolkien."
 Commentators have observed that the hobbit-like Harfoots speak in Irish accents, behave as friendly peasants, and are accompanied by Celtic music; and that they resemble the 19th century caricaturist John Leech's "wildly unflattering" depictions of the Irish in Punch magazine.